pierrelecuyer/LatMRG/README.md

 At the root of the source tree lies the `waf` script, manages the build process.

-LatticeTester can be configured to do integer and floating-point computations with native types of with big integers or real numbers.
+LatMRG can be configured to do integer and floating-point computations with native types of with big integers or real numbers.
 This is done by executing: